Only one of the world’s 29 poorest countries has started coronavirus vaccinations

-The initiative, using the Russia-backed Sputnik V vaccine, began on Dec.
-30, as part of pilot program, carried out on an “experimental basis,” Sakoba Keita, director general of Guinea’s National Health Security Agency, told The Post.
+The initiative, using the Russia-backed Sputnik V vaccine, began Dec.
+30 as part of a pilot program carried out on an “experimental basis,” Sakoba Keita, director general of Guinea’s National Health Security Agency, told The Washington Post.

 The Russian government proposed the idea, in a “climate of good bilateral relations,” and Guinea accepted, Keita said.
-Most of the initial vaccinations went to government workers: President Alpha Condé, 82, received a shot in early January.
+Most of the initial vaccinations went to government officials: President Alpha Condé, 82, received a shot in early January.

-“We intend to initiate the first real campaign by the end of this first quarter,” Keita said, referring to a wider campaign, likely using not only the Sputnik V vaccine but others procured separately.
+“We intend to initiate the first real campaign by the end of this first quarter,” Keita said, referring to a wider effort, likely using the Sputnik V vaccine and others procured separately.

 “At the moment I cannot provide an exact date because we have not had any announcement of the supply of the first batch of vaccines which could come to Guinea from any of our suppliers,” he said.
 “Negotiations are ongoing.”

-The unusual arrangement under which the country has received limited Sputnik V doses appeared to be result of close ties between Condé and Russian President Vladimir Putin.
+The unusual arrangement under which the country has received limited Sputnik V doses appeared to be the result of close ties between Condé and Russian President Vladimir Putin.
 Russian business interests connected to the mining of bauxite, a key ingredient in aluminum production, has led Moscow to rekindle its Soviet-era relationship with Conakry.

-The slow-to-static pace of vaccinations in low-income countries like Guinea, which has a gross domestic product per capita of less than 1,000 dollars per annum, has been condemned by public health experts, who say that the hoarding of vaccine doses by wealthier nations could extend the pandemic.
+The slow-to-static pace of vaccinations in low-income countries such as Guinea, which has a gross domestic product per capita of less than 1,000 dollars per year, has been condemned by public health experts, who say that the hoarding of vaccine doses by wealthier nations could extend the pandemic.

-“We now face the real danger that even as vaccines bring hope to some, they become another brick in the wall of inequality between the worlds of the world’s haves and have-nots,” WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing last week.
+“We now face the real danger that even as vaccines bring hope to some, they become another brick in the wall of inequality between the worlds of the world’s haves and have-nots,” WHO Director General Tedros Adhanom Ghebreyesus said at a briefing last week.

 Thomas J. Bollyky, a senior fellow at the Council on Foreign Relations, said that while the trend was “depressing and disheartening,” it had been evident for months that wealthy nations had been buying up most of the supply of vaccines.